Planning a New Playground for Washington Park

 The Washington Park Conservancy is excited to be working with a creative and experienced team of playground consultants from Trowbridge, Wolf, Michaels Landscape Architects (TWMLA) working with Rusty Keeler of Earthplay.
 ABOUT TWMLA Based in Ithaca, NY, TWMLA was...

 Happy New Year!
 We’re happy to report our progress on planning a new playground.
 Over the past year, the Washington Park Conservancy has convened a committee including fifteen individuals representing local neighborhood associations and community based organizations...

 Albany’s historic Washington Park needs a new playground!

-Phase Two: Fundraising and Community Engagement – Fundraising, generating public awareness ,and building support for the project through community meetings and events.
+Input from community members, residents and stakeholders will be incorporated into playground concept design.
+Fundraising, generating public awareness ,and building support for the project through community meetings and events.

-Phase Four: Completion – A Ribbon Cutting will welcome the community to the playground and provide an opportunity to publicly thank the supporters of the project.
-We have an ambitious goal of completion in spring 2021, as part of Washington Park’s Sesquicentennial Year Celebration.
+We hope to complete the project in 2022, as part of Washington Park’s Sesquicentennial Celebration.
+A Ribbon Cutting will welcome the community to the playground and provide an opportunity to publicly thank the supporters of the project.

 John DeBois, President, Hudson/Park Neighborhood Association